 Food: Communion, Community, and Creation

 Eating is one of the most profound ways we are related to each other, to the created world, and to God.
 Within the framework of Christian theology, consider some of the biological, ecological, psychological, aesthetic, spiritual, agricultural, and economic aspects of what, why, and how we eat.
-This course takes place on Galiano Island, and is offered in partnership with A Rocha Canada, with contributions from Matthew Humphrey and Shawna and David Anderson.
+This course takes place on Galiano Island, and is offered in partnership with A Rocha Canada, with contributions from Matthew Humphrey and Shauna and David Anderson.
 Also contributing is Janet Greenman.

 Maximum enrollment: 20 credit students, no auditors.